TheGeekOnSkates/breakaway-basic/notes.md

 # To-do's for version 0.3

-* Finish support for "string expressions" - what I mean is, "something like" + " this" + STR$(whatever the character code for "." is)
+* Completely finish string-adding (actual "string expressions" will have to come much, much later - we're talking IF "some string" <> "some other string" THEN fooey :D)
 	- Add an is_string_function function (lol) - returns true for things like CHR$, TAB, etc. which return strings
 	- In is_print, replace is_function with is_string_function
-	- Fix the bug at the top of the "buggz" list
-	- Once combine_strings works for PRINT, get it to work in PROMPT
-	- Then, same deal for SYS
 * Add support for case-insensitive commands (see issue #1 on GitHub)
 * Once that's done, I'd say update the docs and call 0.3 done - it's already *way* better than 0.2!

 # Buggz! :D

-* If I do PRINT CHR$({number}) + "STRING", it works; if I print "STRING" + CHR$(number), the CHR$ part gets clipped off.
-Note this is true whether we're talking special characters or ASCII
-	**EDIT:** Just reworked replace_with_string, thinking that was the problem; I'm keeping my changes because the code is a bit cleaner, but the problem definitely seems to be in replace_chr (cuz I'm still getting the same bug).
-I wonder if other things might be getting "clipped" like this...
-I haven't seen it, and it's still beyond my puny little human perspective, but my God knows what the answer is.
-Somewhere, somehow, if you have a CHR$ function at the end, something somewhere decides "nope, I'm cuttin' you off." :D
+* Looking at other BASICs, I notice mine doesn't show the prompt nearly often enough; like if I do "10 PRINT whatever" I get no prompt, but anything else in direct mode gives me a prompt.
+Maybe give that a closer look (take the prompts out of run_program and put them back in main or something)
 * See math.c on why I currently have to replace functions _after_ replacing variables.
 Unlike the next one, this bug makes perfect sense (all variables are letters A-Z, all BASIC functions are made up of those letters, so ROWS() becomes 0000() if I call replace_vars first.)
-* Looking at other BASICs, I notice mine doesn't show the prompt nearly often enough; like if I do "10 PRINT whatever" I get no prompt, but anything else in direct mode gives me a prompt.
-Maybe give that a closer look (take the prompts out of run_program and put them back in main or something)